A deep backward regression-based scheme for high-dimensional nonlinear partial differential equations: Numerical experiments

 For low-dimensional cases ($d=1, 2, 8$), both the DBR and DBDP1 methods demonstrate satisfactory performance, achieving relative errors generally below $7\%$ across different $N$.
 As shown in Tables \ref{tex2d1}, \ref{tex2d2} and \ref{tex2d8}, the two algorithms exhibit comparable accuracy and stability, with no single method displaying a decisive advantage in these low-dimensional regimes.
 This observation aligns with the theoretical expectation that both probabilistic numerical schemes are well-suited for problems of low dimensionality.

-However, a markedly different pattern emerges as the dimension increases beyond $10$.
-For $d=15$ (Table \ref{tex2d15}), the DBDP1 method exhibits a dramatic deterioration in performance, with relative errors soaring to approximately $61.5357\%$, $44.5369\%$ and $55.5073\%$ for $N=120, 130, 140$, respectively.
-These unacceptably large errors indicate that DBDP1 essentially fails to provide reliable approximations in this higher-dimensional setting, a finding that corroborates the observations in \cite{HCPHWX20} where the authors noted that DBDP1 becomes ineffective when the dimension exceeds 10.
-In stark contrast, the DBR method maintains relative errors consistently below $10\%$ across all tested temporal discretizations, achieving an impressive $1.2529\%$ relative error at $N=140$.
-This remarkable stability and accuracy demonstrate the robustness and superior approximation capability of DBR in high-dimensional regimes.
+However, a markedly different pattern emerges on this benchmark when the dimension is increased to \(d=15\).
+As shown in Table~5.5, the DBDP1 method exhibits a substantial deterioration in performance, with relative errors of approximately \(61.5357\%\), \(44.5369\%\), and \(55.5073\%\) for \(N=120,130,140\), respectively.
+These large errors indicate that DBDP1 is less reliable for this specific challenging unbounded example at this dimension, rather than suggesting a universal failure of DBDP1 for all problems with dimension larger than ten.
+In contrast, the DBR method maintains relative errors below \(10\%\) across the tested temporal discretizations, and achieves a relative error of \(1.2529\%\) at \(N=140\).
+This comparison highlights the robustness of the DBR scheme for the present benchmark.

-The advantage of DBR becomes even more pronounced at $d=20$ (Table \ref{tex2d20}).
-While DBDP1 produces relative errors of $70.3907\%$, $54.9322\%$ and $80.2554\%$ for $N=90, 100, 140$, rendering its estimates practically meaningless, DBR achieves remarkably low relative errors of $3.6974\%$, $3.3720\%$ and $9.0293\%$ under the same conditions.
-This striking performance gap unequivocally demonstrates that the DBR algorithm retains its accuracy and stability in high-dimensional regimes where traditional methods like DBDP1 completely break down.
+The performance gap becomes even more pronounced at \(d=20\) (Table~5.6).
+DBDP1 produces relative errors of \(70.3907\%\), \(54.9322\%\), and \(80.2554\%\) for \(N=90,100,140\), respectively, whereas DBR achieves relative errors of \(3.6974\%\), \(3.3720\%\), and \(9.0293\%\) under the same conditions.
+These results show that, for this particular unbounded benchmark, the expectation-based DBR loss leads to more stable and accurate estimates than the pathwise DBDP1 loss in the tested high-dimensional settings.

-These numerical results collectively substantiate the core contribution of this work: by replacing the pathwise loss function with expectation-based alternatives, the DBR method effectively mitigates the adverse effects of increasing dimensionality, thereby offering a reliable and accurate approach for solving high-dimensional nonlinear PDEs.
-The method's consistent performance across dimensions $d=15$ and $d=20$, particularly when compared to the catastrophic failure of DBDP1, provides compelling evidence of its practical utility for real-world high-dimensional problems.
-Due to prohibitive computational costs, the high-dimensional regime ($d>20$) was excluded from our experiments.
+These numerical results collectively support the core contribution of this work: by replacing the pathwise loss function with expectation-based alternatives, the DBR method can effectively reduce the adverse impact of pathwise noise and improve training stability.
+For the challenging unbounded benchmark considered in Example~2, the method's performance at \(d=15\) and \(d=20\), particularly when compared with the substantial deterioration of DBDP1 on the same benchmark, provides evidence of its practical utility for a class of high-dimensional nonlinear PDEs with complex and unbounded structures.
+Due to prohibitive computational costs, the high-dimensional regime \(d>20\) was excluded from our experiments.
 We anticipate that the results would benefit from an increased sample size.